Jacob Wilhelm Frohne: Career

 He was also charged with the construction of three villas at Vodrofvej by Niels Wolff in Frederiksberg.

 Personal life and legacy

-Frphne remained unmarried.
-He was a prolific art collector, especially of faience and porcelain by Danish manufacturers- He died on 13 July 1909 and is buried in Copenhagen's Western Cemetery.
-Ge bequeethed a substantial part of his collection to the Danish Museum of Arts and Crafts.
+Frohne remained unmarried.
+He was a prolific art collector, especially of faience and porcelain by Danish manufacturers.
+He died on 13 July 1909 and is buried in Copenhagen's Vestre Cemetery.
+He bequeathed a substantial part of his collection to the Danish Museum of Arts and Crafts.
 The rest of the collection was sold at auction at Charlottenburg after his death.
 The catalogue was created by Emil Hannover.
-It attraced many international art dealers from a wide range of countries.
+It attracted many international art dealers from a wide range of countries.